Warm Up Your Body

 - Drink More Water Than You Want To

-of water an hour, every hour, or even more.
-Many of us are
+cup of water an hour, every hour, or even more.
+Many of us

-accustomed to low-level dehydration; we drink a little at
+are accustomed to low-level dehydration; we drink a little

-lunch and maybe a little at dinner.
-At faire this just will
+at lunch and maybe a little at dinner.
+At faire this just

-not do.
-Vary water with lemonade, eat pickles to replenish
+will not do.
+Vary water with lemonade, eat pickles to

-salt levels, drink pickle juice even -- mmmmm!
-Watch out
+replenish salt levels, drink pickle juice even -- mmmmm!

 - Don't feel thirsty